Dirkadin/microservices/README.md

 The shipping service takes shipping requests off the shipping queue and ships them.

 ## Running the project
+### Locally hosted
 1. In the root directory run `docker-compose up`
-2. Navigate to localhost:5050 and create a new postgres server with username `dirkadin` and password `password` (You can change these in the config files of the services if you wish).
+1. Navigate to localhost:5050 and create a new postgres server with username `dirkadin` and password `password` (You can change these in the config files of the services if you wish).
-3. Inside the database created the `ordering` database
+1. Inside the database created the `ordering` database
-4. Start the eureka server
+1. Start the eureka server
-5. Start the ordering service with the included intellij run config.
+1. Start the ordering service with the included intellij run config.
-6. Start the inventory service with a default config
+1. Start the inventory service with a default config
-7. Using postman (or any other similar program) to send a request to `localhost:8080/api/v1/order/placeorder` with the body
+1. Using postman (or any other similar program) to send a request to `localhost:8083/api/v1/order/placeorder` with the body

 ```json
 {